mjkwon2021/CAT-Net/README.md

 # CAT-Net
 This is the official repository for Compression Artifact Tracing Network (CAT-Net).
 Given a possibly manipulated image, this network outputs a probability map of each pixel being manipulated.
 This repo provides <B>codes, pretrained/trained weights, and our five custom datasets</B>.
 For more details, see the papers below.
-The IJCV paper is an extension of the WACV paper and it covers almost all contents provided by WACV paper.
+The IJCV paper is an extension of the WACV paper and it covers almost all contents provided by the WACV paper.

 * CAT-Net v1: WACV 2021 [[link to the paper]](https://openaccess.thecvf.com/content/WACV2021/html/Kwon_CAT-Net_Compression_Artifact_Tracing_Network_for_Detection_and_Localization_of_WACV_2021_paper.html)

 Myung-Joon Kwon, In-Jae Yu, Seung-Hun Nam, and Heung-Kyu Lee, “CAT-Net: Compression Artifact Tracing Network for Detection and Localization of Image Splicing”, Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2021, pp. 375–384

-* CAT-Net v2: Accepted to International Journal of Computer Vision (IJCV) at Apr 2022 [[link to the paper]](https://arxiv.org/abs/2108.12947)
+* CAT-Net v2: International Journal of Computer Vision (IJCV), 2022 [[link to the paper]](https://link.springer.com/article/10.1007/s11263-022-01617-5) [[arXiv]](https://arxiv.org/abs/2108.12947)

-Myung-Joon Kwon, Seung-Hun Nam, In-Jae Yu, Heung-Kyu Lee, and Changick Kim, “Learning JPEG Compression Artifacts for Image Manipulation Detection and Localization”, arXiv:2108.12947 [cs, eess], Aug.
-2021
+Myung-Joon Kwon, Seung-Hun Nam, In-Jae Yu, Heung-Kyu Lee, and Changick Kim, “Learning JPEG Compression Artifacts for Image Manipulation Detection and Localization”, International Journal of Computer Vision, 2022, vol. 130, no. 8, pp. 1875–1895, Aug.
+2022.